Skip to main content

 stk deploy app

-1. Log in to your account with the stk login command.
+1. Log in to your Account with stk login.

 Usage